 What goals and milestones do you want to meet in 2019?

-If you had to give one piece of advice for aspiring startups looking to disrupt the insurance industry, what would it be?
+If you, as a head of marketing at Digit Insurance, had to give one piece of advice for aspiring startups looking to disrupt the insurance industry, what would it be?

 1. Start with an idea of what change you wish to bring in a customer’s life and not with an idea of what your company should be like or what product you should develop.